Skip to main navigation Skip to main content

 Crews is a graduate of Eastern Kentucky University where she received a bachelor's degree in corrections and public relations.
 She is a longtime member of the Southern States Correctional Association (SSCA) and the Kentucky Council on Crime and Delinquency (KCCD).
 She was the recipient of the 2007 Warden of the Year Award.

-Deputy Commissioner of Adult Institutions, Scott Jordan
+Deputy Commissioner Scott Jordan

 Jordan began his DOC career in 2001 as a correctional officer at the Kentucky Correctional Institution for Women.
 He was promoted through the security ranks to the position of senior captain, which he held at both Luther Luckett Correctional Complex (LLCC) and the Kentucky State Reformatory (KSR).
 In 2013, he was promoted to deputy warden at Western Kentucky Correctional Complex and then KSP.
 Jordan was named warden at the Ross-Cash Center in 2015 and then warden at LLCC in 2016.